Gender (Sex) Selection

-This procedure is only performed by skilled, experienced medical professionals under a powerful microscope, using a hollow glass needle to penetrate the embryo’s outer covering and remove a single cell.
-Embryos of the desired sex are selected and implanted into the mother.
-PGD is 99% accurate, making it popular among intended parents who wish to select the gender of their baby.
+This procedure is only performed by skilled, experienced medical professionals under a powerful microscope, using a glass needle to carefully penetrate the embryo’s outer covering and remove a single cell.
+Embryos of the desired sex are then selected and implanted into the mother.
+With a 99% accuracy rate, the service is popular among parents-to-be who wish to select the gender of their new baby.

-At New Life Mexico we offer several PGD services you can choose from::
+At New Life Mexico we offer several PGD services you can choose from:

-PGD with Aneuploidy , testing up to 5 embryos for chromosomes X, Y, 13, 15, 16, 17, 18, 21, 22 and gender selection
+PGD with Aneuploidy- testing up to 5 embryos for chromosomes X, Y, 13, 15, 16, 17, 18, 21, 22 and gender selection

-- PGD for Gender Selection and Complete Chromosome Screening [CCS] , testing up to 5 embryos for all 24 types of chromosomes
+PGD for Gender Selection and Complete Chromosome Screening CCS-testing up to 5 embryos for all 24 types of chromosomes

 Because many embryos may show chromosomal inconsistencies from cell to cell, PGD maintains known risks of false negative or false positive results and may not be fully accurate.
 PGD procedures may also reduce the overall success rate of IVF and may not be recommended for everyone, especially in cases where there are a limited number of embryos.